 Shimano has a reputation for high-quality bike parts.
 A critical audience for maintaining that reputation are the bike mechanics who work with their parts.
 The mechanics need to know about new Shimano products, how they work, how to ensure customers get the best from them.
 However, these mechanics aren’t Shimano employees.
 They work in service centres, which are independent retailers.

 Shimano didn’t have a system in place to reach them.
 It was beyond HR’s control to regulate or provide training to this group.
-The fallback was to send out physical brochures and manuals.
+The fall back was to send out physical brochures and manuals.
 But of course, that form of product knowledge gets out of date very quickly.

 They wanted a more flexible approach.
 They wanted to reach and support this vital audience in multiple countries and languages, without a big overhead of effort on their HR team.
 They also wanted to go beyond product knowledge to certification.
-Totara Learn brought the potential for these solutions and more.

-Shimano Europe has been working with Neo Learning for the past 3 years.
+"Shimano Europe has been working with Neo Learning for the past 5 years.
 Initially the scope was limited to a certain target audience but over time the system has proven its benefits for Shimano.
-That’s why we are now targeting a broader user group (+25.000 users).
+That’s why we are now targeting a broader user group (25,000 users+).
 Thankfully in the early stages Neo Learning has provided valuable structures to easily cope with this new heading.
-Thank you Wim and your team for being a partner in this process.
+Thank you Wim and your team for being a partner in this process."

-- Cas Jansen, Online Training Officer
+- Cas Jansen, Online Training Officer, Shimano